What is it?

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

-The effectiveness ratings for METHYLSULFONYLMETHANE are as follows:
+The effectiveness ratings for METHYLSULFONYLMETHANE (MSM) are as follows:

 Possibly effective for...